WEDDING PHOTO LOCATIONS SYDNEY

 13. Balmoral Beach north side.

 Ok so not in the heart of the city but its just a short drive over the bridge.
-If you are having a city wedding and desperately love the sand and water then Balmoral is probably your closets option.
+If you are having a city wedding and desperately love the sand and water then Balmoral is probably your closest option.
 And it really does have a lot to offer in the one spot.
-Sand, water, beautiful sunsets, sandstone bridges and a large picturesque gazebo.
+Sand, water, beautiful sunsets, sandstone bridges, and a large picturesque gazebo.

 14. Hickson Park.
 Right near the Hyatt

-Offers a 180 degree view of the city skyline, opera house, Luna park, and the Bridge.
-Great wooden boardwalk just in front of the Hyatt as well.
+Offers a 180-degree view of the city skyline, opera house, Luna park, and Sydney Harbor Bridge Bridge.
+Pretty wooden boardwalk just in front of the Hyatt as well. spectacular for night shots too.

 15. Wharfs of pier one.